adamthompson93/adamthompson93.github.io/_posts/2024-12-4-Eldritch-MonsterHearts.md

 If you choose to accept their help they roll+Hot.
 • On a 10+ you heal an additional Shock and ???
 • On a 7-9, you heal an additional Shock
 • On a 6, it all goes wrong.
-Gain a Shock.
+You both gain a Shock.
-If you reject them
+If you reject them, you must take action to do so.
+Shut Them Down, Run Away, or Lash Out.
 ```

 I also think we want a way for the players to be able to leverage their level of Shock.
 Something like the Vent Pressure move from Can't Lose.